lachang/StoryTeller-demo/README.md

 The tab next to map is the profile tab.
 Currently it displays a very basic profile of the user’s name and email address.
 At the top right hand corner we added a demo option to allow those testing our app to see what it would look like when fully in use.

 ### Profile View -> Settings -> Demo Knobs
-As a demo, here you can throw down some nearby storypoints with ease in order to experience being nearby locked and unlocked storypoints.
+As a demo, you can throw down some nearby storypoints with ease in order to experience nearby locked and unlocked storypoints.

 App Demo: